Whirlsplash/LibreWorlds-wiki/Persister-(.world-etc.)-format.md

 Objects often contain other objects.
 Even if object A (e.g. World) is expected to only contain B (e.g. a Hashtable), B will still have the class ID and potentially class name.
 This will be noted in these docs as "Explicit" as a reminder.
 There are exceptions where there is no object ID and class name (usually because of an is-a relationship).
 These will be noted as "Implicit".

+## Subtyping

+Some classes are subtypes of others.
+For example, [[WrStaircase|NET.worlds.scape.WrStaircase]] is a subtype of [[Room|NET.worlds.scape.Room]].
+This means that WrStaircase can be used when an Explicit (not Implicit) Room is expected.

 ## Example from GroundZero

 | "PERSISTER Worlds, Inc." | Persister version | Object ID | Class ID | Class name |